 1.2.
 Insensitizing control problems for PDEs.
-As we have mentioned, the first time that insensitizing problem was approached was in the early of 90's by Lions [27, 28], where the author studied second and fourth order parabolic equations in limited domains considering a functional with the local $L^2$ -norm of the solution of a system with null initial data and where the control domain (located internally) intersect the observation domain (the set where we want to analyze the functional).
+As we have mentioned, the first time that insensitizing problem was approached was in the early '90s by Lions [28, 29], where the author studied second and fourth-order parabolic equations in limited domains considering a functional with the local $L^2$ -norm of the solution of a system with null initial data and where the control domain (located internally) intersect the observation domain (the set where we want to analyze the functional).

-Since then, variations of this problem have been considered, i.e., to find controls which turn a functional depending on the solution (or some derivative) insensitive to small perturbations depending on the initial data.
+Since then, variations of this problem have been considered, i.e., to find controls that turn a functional depending on the solution (or some derivative) insensitive to small perturbations depending on the initial data.
 We will give a brief state of the art to the reader, precisely, we will present a sample of the insensitizing problems for partial differential equations (PDEs) and some control results to the system (1.1).

 The first mathematical results concerned the insensitivity of the $L^2$ -norm of the solution restricted to a subdomain, called the observatory.
 In [11], the author proves that insensitizing control problems cannot be solved for every initial data.
 Additionally, de Tereza [14] used a global Carleman estimate approach to get the existence of exact insensitizing controls for a semilinear heat equation.
-Still with respect to semilinear heat equation, Bodart et al. [4, 5] proved the existence of insensitizing controls for this system with nonlinear boundary Fourier conditions.
+Still, concerning the semilinear heat equation, Bodart $et\ al.\ [4,\ 5]$ proved the existence of insensitizing controls for this system with nonlinear boundary Fourier conditions.

-Concerning to the variations of the sentinel functional, in [19], the author consider a functional involving the gradient of the state for a linear heat system, in the same way, Guerrero [21] treated the case of the sentinel with the curl of the solution of a Stokes system.
-With regard to wave equation, Alabau-Boussouira [1], showed the exact controllability, by a reduced number of controls, of coupled cascade systems of PDE's and the existence of exact insensitizing controls for the scalar wave equation.
+Concerning the variations of the sentinel functional, in [20], the author considers a functional involving the gradient of the state for a linear heat system, in the same way, Guerrero [22] treated the case of the sentinel with the curl of the solution of a Stokes system.
+About the wave equation, Alabau-Boussouira [1], showed the exact controllability, by a reduced number of controls, of coupled cascade systems of PDE's and the existence of exact insensitizing controls for the scalar wave equation.
 She gave a necessary and sufficient condition for the observability of abstract-coupled cascade hyperbolic systems by a single observation, the observation operator being either bounded or unbounded.

 A variation of the (exact) control strategy was presented in [4], where the authors considered an approximated insensitizing problem (called $\epsilon$ -insensitizing control) for a nonhomogeneous heat equation.
 We observe that by smoothing the control strategy it was possible to prove in [13] positive results where the control domain and observation region do not intersect each other.
-Also in [10] the author proved insensitizing control results on unbounded domains, in [29] the authors treated insensitizing controls for both linear and semilinear heat equation but with a partially unknown domain, finally see [32] for the semilinear parabolic equation with dynamic boundary conditions.
-It is important to point out that in [22] the second author also treated it with a gradient type sentinel associated with the solutions of a nonlinear Ginzburg-Landau equation.
+Also in [10] the author proved insensitizing control results on unbounded domains, in [30] the authors treated insensitizing controls for both linear and semilinear heat equation but with a partially unknown domain, finally see [33] for the semilinear parabolic equation with dynamic boundary conditions.
+It is important to point out that in [23] the second author also treated it with a gradient-type sentinel associated with the solutions of a nonlinear Ginzburg-Landau equation.

-With respect to the structure/type of the equations/systems many variations were considered.
+Concerning the structure/type of the equations/systems, many variations were considered.
 In [8] the author treated insensitizing controls for the Boussinesq systems and in [7] the authors proved a result for a phase field system.
 In [17] it is considered a Cahn-Hilliard equation of fourth order with superlinear nonlinearity and in [16] the authors proved insensitizing (exact and approximated) controls for a large-scale ocean circulation model.